Dru Blair's Portrait 2: Advanced Photorealism Workshop

 enrollment in both workshops.
 Advanced class is 5 days.

-Class is limited to 15 and will be filled on a first-come,
+Class is limited to 12 and will be filled on a first-come, first-served basis.

 Some of the topics covered: